Diegovsky/riff/README.md

 **This is a fork of Spot to continue development and add new features**

-I'm (@Diegovsky) a maintainer but don't have write access, making a fork unfortunately necessary.
+No the project is still alive, I'm just swamped in real life to produce code, but open a PR and tag me for a review!

 Gtk/Rust native Spotify client for the GNOME desktop. **Only works with premium accounts!**